jfoucher/Mailocal/README.md

 ## Install

-- `composer require -g jfoucher/mailocal`
+- `composer create-project jfoucher/mailocal`
 - That's it

 ## Running

 <img src="console.png" align="center" width="782">

+- `cd mailocal` to enter the directory just created by composer
-- Run `mailocal` to run both the SMTP server and the web server
+- Run `bin/mailocal` to run both the SMTP server and the web server

 Alternatively you can: